 The following are minimum qualifications prospective students should have in order to be considered for admission:

 - Employed full-time by a local, tribal, territorial, state, or federal government agency or the U.S. military, and have homeland security experience and responsibilities; National Guard members who are not in a full time assignment may also be considered.

 - Graduated with a minimum 3.0 grade point average for all undergraduate coursework or awarded a graduate degree.
-Applicants with an undergraduate grade point average below 3.0 will be considered if they have work experience and qualifications that complement their academic record, and that demonstrate an ability to do graduate-level work;
+(Applicants with an undergraduate grade point average below 3.0 will be considered if they have work experience and qualifications that complement their academic record, and if their written materials demonstrate an ability to do graduate-level work.)

-Most students in the program are senior or fast-rising state, local, tribal, territorial or federal officials.
-DHS selects the students on the basis of their demonstrated expertise in homeland security-related fields and their academic ability to complete the rigorous coursework at NPS.
+Most students in the program are experienced or fast-rising state, local, tribal, territorial or federal officials.
+DHS selects the students on the basis of their demonstrated expertise and/or leadership potential in homeland security-related fields, and evidence of their academic ability to complete the rigorous coursework at NPS.
 To encourage intergovernmental and interagency cooperation and network-building, the program enrolls military officers and federal officials in concert with local, tribal, territorial and state leaders.